 Most basic bank accounts do not require you to pay in an opening balance or charge any fees for usage.
 However, you should be aware that they can charge hefty fees for any unauthorised use.
 They are likely to cap any overdraft buffer they offer at £10 and will refuse payments that would take you over this limit (and may charge you a 'returned payment' fee).

-The features, benefits and application criteria they specify will vary from provider to provider, so it is a good idea to check our basic bank account comparison table in order to find the one that's right for you.
+The features, benefits and application criteria they specify will vary from provider to provider, so it is a good idea to compare them in order to find the one that's right for you.

 Prepaid cards operate on the same basis as a basic bank account in that they do not offer you access to credit.